HubSpot/hubspot-api-ruby/sample-apps/rate-limits-redis-sample-app/README.md

 You should now be able to navigate to [http://localhost:3000](http://localhost:3000).
 Firstly you will need to authorize via OAuth there.
 Then you can to go to the terminal window and execute the comand that displayed on root page.
+The app logs the results of the execution in the original terminal window where you started docker-compose

 Please note this app starts a few workers in order to test rate limit.